SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: SoundMind-RL Algorithm

 \paragraph{Answer Correctness Evaluation.} Once the format compliance is verified, this module evaluates the factual accuracy of the model response.
 Specifically, the answer score ($S_{\text{answer}}$) is computed based on the consistency between the model's predicted answer and the ground truth answer, using the following formulation:

 \paragraph{Reasoning Length Evaluation.} We additionally introduce a reward evaluation based on the reasoning length of the model response.
 This score ($S_{\text{len}}$) is computed by comparing the ratio of the model output length to the reference reasoning length.
-In light of the ALR dataset’s dual-modality annotations, we design two distinct length evaluation methods, defined as follows:
+Given that the SoundMind dataset provides supervision in both text and audio modalities, we design two distinct length evaluation methods, defined as follows:

-$L$ denotes the length of text tokens, and $T$ denotes the length of audio tokens.
+where $L$ denotes the length of text tokens, and $T$ denotes the length of audio tokens.

 \paragraph{REINFORCE++ Policy Optimization.} In our setting, the policy $\pi_\theta$ corresponds to a large-scale ALM, which receives an audio question as input and produces a reasoning response in either text or audio form.
 To optimize the model with the above composite reward, we adopt the REINFORCE++~\cite{hu2025reinforce++}—a clipped policy-gradient method that eliminates the need for a value (critic) network while leveraging PPO-style stability and sample efficiency.
 Specifically, REINFORCE++ updates the policy by maximizing the following objective: